michaldziurowski/michaldziurowski.github.io/_drafts/go-performance-tools.md

  - using net/http/pprof if we are creating web services
  - let go test tool gather trace for us

-Since I already have a benchmark laying aroung which I used for measuring the execution time
+Since I already have a benchmark laying aroung which I used for measuring the execution time (yep using benchmark for time measuring in this case is a bit of overcomplication but since this is an expliration who's going to stop me)

 ```go
 package main